GRAPHIC-Take Five: Much to say in Tokyo (and Davos)

 Also looming is the first anniversary of Russia's war in Ukraine, which has rocked a global economy still reeling from the fallout of COVID-19.

-ECB chief Christine Lagarde, German Chancellor Olaf Scholz, NATO General Secretary Jens Stoltenberg, Chinese Vice-Premier Liu He and South Africa's President Cyril Ramaphosa are all expected to attend.
+ECB chief Christine Lagarde, German Chancellor Olaf Scholz, NATO General Secretary Jens Stoltenberg and Chinese Vice-Premier Liu He are all expected to attend.

 3/ HOPE AND FEAR